jack-chen1688/LinuxSystem/LinuxSysAdminDev.md

 https://askubuntu.com/questions/1118894/how-much-is-too-many-zombies-bad

 * Explain briefly each one of the process states.
+Answer: In Linux, we can use top or ps to find out the state of a process is in.
+R: Running or runnable
+D: Uninterruptible sleep (usually IO)
+S: Interruptible sleep (waiting for a event to complete)
+Z: defunct/zombie, terminated but not reaped by its parent.
+T: stopped, either by a job control signal or because it is traced.

 * How to know which process listens on a specific port?
 Answer:
 1. lsof -i :80